Drop/Withdrawal Refund Policy

-2. If you are not going to pay and not going to make arrangements for payment, it is to your financial advantage to submit a written drop notice before the course begins.
+2. If a student is not going to pay and not going to make arrangements for payment, it is to that student’s financial advantage to submit a written drop notice before the course begins.

 - Arrangements for payment typically can include any one of the following methods:

 - Completion of the financial aid application,

-- Receipt by WATC of necessary documents for third party payment on your behalf, or
+- Receipt by WATC of necessary documents for third party payment on a student’s behalf, or

-- Completion of a payment plan agreement made by you with the Business Office.
+- Completion of a payment plan agreement made by a student with the Business Office.